Doorstep crime and bogus callers

-From bogus callers to rogue traders, doorstep criminals are cunning, creative, and often very convincing.
+From bogus callers to rogue traders, doorstep criminals are cunning, creative, and convincing.

 Anyone can be fooled as these people are professional con artists.
-However, the over 60s are often specifically targeted.
+The over 60s are targeted the most.

 There are two main types: